CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/getting-started.md

 ## Utilizing the Split Window Feature

-For convenience, you can open the lab guide in a separate window by selecting the **Split Window** button from the Top right corner.
+For convenience, you can open the lab guide in a separate window by selecting the **Split Window** button from the top right corner.

  ![Use the Split Window Feature](../media/envdetails-1.png)

 ## Managing Your Virtual Machine

-Feel free to start, stop, or restart your virtual machine as needed from the **Resources** tab.
+Feel free to **start, stop, or restart (2)** your virtual machine as needed from the **Resources (1)** tab.
 Your experience is in your hands!

 ![Manage Your Virtual Machine](../media/res.png)

 ## Lab Duration Extension

-1. To extend the duration of the lab, kindly click the **Hourglass** icon in the top right corner of the lab environment.
+1. To extend the duration of the lab, kindly click the **hourglass** icon in the top right corner of the lab environment.

     ![Manage Your Virtual Machine](../media/gext.png)

-    >**Note:** You will get the **Hourglass** icon when 10 minutes are remaining in the lab.
+    >**Note:** You will get the **hourglass** icon when 10 minutes are remaining in the lab.

 2. Click **OK** to extend your lab duration.